neerapatadia/BMEG591E_Assignment2/BMEG_591E_Assignment2.md

 sample=$1
 fq1=$2
 fq2=$3
-logDir=MyLogDirectory # this is where all the files to keep track of progress will go. mkdir -p MyLogDirectory # make the directory where log files will go, if it doesn't exist already echo running pipeline for $sample if [ ! -e $logDir/$sample.fastqc.done ] #run this code only if $logDir/$sample.fastqc.done is missing then
+logDir= /home/npatadia_bmeg22/assignment2_bmeg591e/pipeline_out/ # this is where all the files to keep track of progress will go. mkdir -p $logDir # make the directory where log files will go, if it doesn't exist already echo running pipeline for $sample if [ ! -e $logDir/$sample.fastqc.done ] #run this code only if $logDir/$sample.fastqc.done is missing then
         echo Performing fastqc of sample $sample with the following fastqs: ls /projects/bmeg/A2/$fq1 /projects/bmeg/A2/$fq2

+        #enter commands to run fastqc here
         fastqc /projects/bmeg/A2/$fq1 -o $logDir
           fastqc /projects/bmeg/A2/$fq2 -o $logDir

-        #enter commands to run fastqc here

         touch $logDir/$sample.fastqc.done #create the file that we were looking for at the beginning of this if statement so that this same code is not run next time else # $logDir/$sample.fastqc.done was not missing